BuidlGuidl/buidlguidl-client/README.md

   -d, --directory <path>                    Specify ethereum client executable, database, and logs directory
                                             Default: buidlguidl-client/ethereum_clients

-  -o, --owner <eth address>                 Specify a owner eth address to opt in to the points system and distributed RPC
+  -o, --owner <eth address>                 Specify a owner eth address to opt in to the points system and distributed RPC network

   -h, --help                                Display this help message and exit
   ```